anisarambelieva/devops-upskill-final-project/README.md

 ![Screenshot 2024-01-22 at 14 18 07](https://github.com/anisarambelieva/devops-upskill-final-project/assets/36369561/1fb6e6d8-a253-40b2-9395-7d390d350ba9)
 ![Screenshot 2024-01-22 at 14 30 14](https://github.com/anisarambelieva/devops-upskill-final-project/assets/36369561/829c9867-36cc-4355-83a3-f15a2f3d2885)

 The app is deployed to an ECS (on Fargate) cluster with Internet Gateway and Application Load Balancer.

+[AWS ECS](https://aws.amazon.com/ecs/) is a fully managed service, meaning AWS handles the underlying infrastructure, updates, and maintenance tasks.
+This allows developers to focus on building and deploying applications without worrying about managing the container orchestration platform.

 <img width="1185" alt="Screenshot 2024-01-23 at 9 18 07" src="https://github.com/anisarambelieva/devops-upskill-final-project/assets/36369561/d203fd2e-ac56-4f9f-859d-2c72f410b867">

 ⭐️ Future improvements wishlist
 - Integrate the "Manual Approval" stage of the CodePipeline with MS Teams channel notifications.
-Note: Currently this is not possible as admin rights over the organization are needed.
 - Migrate from ECS to EKS for a more granular control over the K8s cluster
 - Use git commit SHA to tag the image in the ECR registry